JRebirth/JRebirth/org.jrebirth.af/src/site/markdown/doc/Introduction.md

 1. Simplify Thread Management
 2. Avoid memory leak
 3. Maintain a good SoC
-4. Be the more convenient as possible for developpers
+4. Be the more convenient as possible for developers
-5. Be lightweight (and modularizable)
+5. Be lightweight and modularizable
 6. Follow OSS spirit and Java Best Practices